9elmaz9/jpa-one-to-many-demo/README.md

 This project serves as an extensive educational resource for developers seeking to master the intricacies of one-to-many relationships in Spring Boot applications.
 By dissecting the project's components and concepts, developers can gain a deep understanding of JPA, Hibernate, RESTful API development, and more.where a post or comment could not be found.

-- **Directory Structure**: Understand the organization of project files and packages, including controllers, models, repositories, and the main application class.

-## Conclusion

-This project serves as a practical guide for learning how to work with one-to-many relationships in a Spring Boot application using JPA and Hibernate.

-## Conclusion

-This project provides a comprehensive example of implementing a one-to-many relationship using JPA and Hibernate within a Spring Boot application, along with RESTful APIs for CRUD operations.